marcpage/libernet/README.md

 A bundle description is a json dictionary of relative paths within the bundle to information about each file.
 The *previous* field lists bundles this bundle is based on.
 When merging bundles, place all bundle identifiers that were merged into this bundle in the *previous* list.
+The *previous* list is ordered from most recent to least recent.
+The *previous* can also contain the entire history if the total size is less than 1 MiB.
 ```
 {
 	"contents": {